alexisbellido/ansible-and-docker/README.rst

 Ansible and Docker
 ========================================

-Some tests with Ansible and Docker.
+Tests with Ansible and Docker.

 See `Dockerize Django project <https://github.com/alexisbellido/dockerize-django/>`_ for more details.